Login

 The Look

-Curious about the difference between silverware and flatware?
-True silverware is made from (you guessed it) silver or silverplate and requires special care.
-Flatware can be made from a variety of materials like stainless steel, brass, plastic, or bamboo.
-Stainless steel tends to be the most versatile material of the bunch, but we&#;re big fans of a seductive brass moment, too!
+Wondering about the distinction between silverware and flatware?
+Silverware is made from actual silver or silverplate, which requires special care.
+In contrast, flatware can be produced from various materials, including stainless steel, brass, plastic, or bamboo.
+Stainless steel is the most versatile, although we appreciate the warmth of brass as well.

 The Materials